Research degrees that may be granted by the University are listed in Appendix 1.

 - To recommend to Senate candidates for admission to research degree programmes.

 (a) General research degree requirements, including the required periods of enrolment for awards, are specified in the Policy on Research Degrees.
 These publications are available on the York Graduate Research School web pages.

 (b) With the approval of Senate, prior learning and achievement relevant to the programme concerned may be recognised through the reduction of the period of enrolment.
 Parameters and procedures for this are specified in the Policy on Research Degrees.

 (c) Specific programme requirements are as approved by the York Graduate Research School on the recommendation of the Board of Studies concerned.
 Programme requirements are specified in relevant departmental documents.

-(d) Students enrolled for a research degree may not usually be enrolled at the same time for any other degree or qualification at this or another institution, unless such enrolment forms part of an approved programme of study involving another institution or institutions.
+(d) Students enrolled for a research degree may not be enrolled at the same time for another research degree, unless such enrolment forms part of a collaborative programme of study approved by the University.

-(e) Students are not permitted to count the same period of enrolment for the award of a research degree and a taught postgraduate degree.
+(e) Students are not normally permitted to count the same period of enrolment for the award of a research degree and a taught degree unless this forms part of a programme of study that has been approved by the University.